WooCommerce Code Reference

 ContainerException

-Error when resolving the class to an object instance, or (when using RuntimeContainer) class not found.
+Error when resolving the class to an object instance, or class not found.

 throws